 Over the past couple of years, we have seen how technology is making a difference in the healthcare system.
 Advancements in telehealth and telemedicine have created methods to deliver virtual medical, health, and educational services.
 We have seen healthcare providers partner with rideshare services to increase access to care, and the adoption of medical wearables in the aging populations.
+In the midst of COVID-19, with many in-person interactions cancelled, telehealth has been vital in keeping healthcare moving forward.
 With all the success and hype that surrounds these new medical technologies, you may forget to ask about the challenges in telehealth.

 Even though digital therapeutics lower healthcare costs and can be just as or more effective than in-person services, there are still issues in adopting these practices.
-There are indeed challenges in telehealth adoption, and those obstacles may be keeping telemedicine from taking off the way some thought it would this year.
+There are indeed challenges in telehealth adoption.
 Today I’ll explore some of the challenges in telehealth and predict what the future holds for digital healthcare.

 Challenges in Telehealth Adoption